kubos/kubos/docs/ecosystem/linux-docs/kubos-linux-recovery.rst

 If the Kubos recovery steps fail, then the system attempts to boot into an alternate operating system instead.
 If that fails, then the system is likely in a non-operational state.
-It will enter a state of attempting to boot, failing, then rebooting, to allow for the chance that a reboot might correct whatever problem has occurred.
+It will enter a state of attempting to boot the alternate OS, failing, then rebooting, to allow for the chance that a reboot might correct whatever problem has occurred.

 If, for some reason, the internal counter cannot be increased, the recovery system simply fails to take any action.